TerrificChristie/My-First-Data-Analysis-Repo/100,000 UK Used Cars Report/README.md

-### Data Analysis and Findings
+### Data Analysis and Insights

 From the analysis carried out, the following was discovered:
 1. There were a total of 11 car brands with 195 models.
 2. Mercedes car brand has the highest price while Vauxhall has the lowest second-hand value.
 3. After removing dirty data and errors, we have left a total of 108,540 cars.
-4. The average price of the cars is $16,890
+4. The average price of the cars is £16,890
 5. The cars' years span over fifty (50 years).
 6. The most efficient fuel type is electric while the least efficient are the cars using petrol type of fuel.
 7. The brands with the highest number of car models are Mercedez and Volkswagen with 27 models each while the brands with the least number of models are CClass and Focus with only 1 model each.